OpenVnmrJ/OpenVnmrJ/Install2.md

 Newer CentOS and Ubuntu systems use the Gnome 3 display manager.
 The "Standard" display manager no longer has desktop icons.
 Rather, it has an Activities button at the upper left corner.
 Clicking that button will display a "Type to search..." entry field.
-If you enter vnmrj or openvnmr, the OpenVnmrJ launch icon will appear.
-This can be dragged to the favorites toolbar or right-clicked and select "Add to Favorites".
+If you enter vnmrj, the OpenVnmrJ launch icon will appear.
+This can be dragged to the favorites toolbar.
 If the OpenVnmrJ launch icon does not appear, re-run makeuser on that account.
 You may also need to log out and log in again.

 Gnome 3 also supports the "Classic" display manager, where desktop icons are displayed.
-One can select the display manager from the login screen.
+One can select the display manager from the CentOS login screen.
-A settings icon is available after selecting the user, but before entering the password.
-On CentOS, it is next to the "Sign in" button.
+After selecting the user, but before entering the password, click the settings icon next to the "Sign in" button.
 Select the "Classic (Wayland display server)" and then log in.
-On Ubuntu, the settings icon is at the lower right-hand corner of the display.
-Select either of the "Ubuntu" settings.
 The OpenVnmrJ desktop launch icons will be displayed.
 Before they can be used, they must be enabled by clicking the right mouse button on them and selecting "Allow Launching".

 The MacOS version needs java version 1.8 or newer to be installed.
-Also, if installed on MacOS Catalina (10.15) or Big Sur (16.3), the Mac must be rebooted following installation of OpenVnmrJ.
-If one installs OpenVnmrJ Version 3 on a Mac running Yosemite to Mojave and subsequently upgrades to Catalina or newer MacOS versions, OpenVnmrJ will stop working.
-This is because Catalina and newer MacOS versions have implemented a "read-only" system directory and OpenVnmrJ will have been moved to a different disk locations and the /vnmr link will have been removed.
+Also, if installed on MacOS Catalina (10.15), the Mac must be rebooted following installation of OpenVnmrJ.
+If one installs OpenVnmrJ Version 2 on a Mac running Yosemite to Mojave and subsequently upgrades to Catalina, OpenVnmrJ will stop working.
+This is because Catalina has implemented a "read-only" system directory and OpenVnmrJ will have been moved to a different disk locations and the /vnmr link will have been removed.
 To re-enable OpenVnmrJ, run the script

   ~/vnmrsys/vnmr/bin/ovjFixMac